nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/frag_pele.rst

     * NO residue name except for UNK.

 * **Fragment PDB:** The PDB with the desired fragment.
 The chain of the fragment **must be renamed to "L"**.
-* **Serie file:** File with the instructions that explain how the growing is produced and stored.
-It must have the following format:

 Launch a FragPELE simulation